VDA5050/VDA5050/VDA5050_EN.md

 >Figure 16 All possible status transitions for actionStates

-## 6.12 Action Blocking Types and Sequence
+## 6.13 Action blocking types and sequence

 The order of multiple actions in a list define the sequence, in which those actions are to be executed.
 The parallel execution of actions is governed by their respective `blockingType`.